 Student submits Health & Disability Accommodation Request Form to Michigan Housing.

-- For approvals, the HDC works with the student, Housing Information Office staff, and on campus partners to provide a suitable accommodation for the student.
+For approvals, the HAC works with the student, Housing Information Office (HIO) staff, and on campus partners to offer a space that meets the approved accommodation.

 - If an accommodation is denied, students may submit an appeal.